Codecademy/docs/content/html/concepts/file-paths/file-paths.md

 ---
-Title: "File Paths"
+Title: 'File Paths'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Web Design"
+  - 'Web Design'
 Tags:
-  - "File Paths"
+  - 'File Paths'
-  - "Files"
+  - 'Files'
-  - "URL"
+  - 'URL'
 CatalogContent:
-  - "learn-html"
+  - 'learn-html'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 A file path describes the location of a file in a web site's folder structure.
 They are used to link to external files, like:

 - Websites
 - Images
 - Videos